kszenes/kszenes.github.io/_posts/2024-10-21-Cheatsheet.md

 # cheat.sh

-In comes [cheat.sh](https://www.cht.sh) (or `cht.sh` for short), which is a website that hosts a community-driven set of cheat sheets for most programming languages, tools and utilities.
+In comes [cheat.sh](https://www.cht.sh) (or `cht.sh` for short), a website that hosts a community-driven set of cheat sheets for most programming languages, tools and utilities.
-The best part is that it is made to work seamlessly from the terminal using the `curl` command which is available on most systems by default, so all you really need is an internet connection.
+The best part is that it is designed to work seamlessly from the terminal using the `curl` command which is available on most systems by default, so all you really need is an internet connection.
 The `cht.sh` homepage serves as a tutorial on how to use the repository and exposes its capabilities:

 ```text